ropensci/roweb/_drafts/2016-02-20-software-review.md

 # Some lessons learned

-So far, we've recieved 13 packages.
+So far, we've received 13 packages.
 Of these, only 1 was rejected due to lack of fit.
 11 were reviewed, 6 of which were accepted, and 5 are awaiting changes requested by reviewers.
 1 is still pending review.
 Here are some lessons based on this humble start: